 Many of us know a lot about a certain brownstone on West 35th Street.
 It's layout, contents, inhabitants and their habits.
 Some of us want to bring the words (or TV series images) to life in our own home.
 Here are some fans' efforts.
 And WOW -- what efforts.
-Take a moment to browse Mr. Wolfe's office and some of the other contents as well.
+Take a moment to browse Mr. Wolfe's office as re-created by Nadine, Anna, and Dee Snyder, and other creations below.

 Ronan Dragonov of Denmark created this wonderful Lego homage